 Pets, other than service animals, are not permitted inside Isotopes Park.
 Service Animals, as defined by the Americans with Disabilities Act, are welcome at Isotopes Park, provided they are accompanied by the handler and leashed at all times.

 The main number to the Isotopes Park Administrative Office is (505) 924-2255.

-The 2022 Souvenir Program will be available online via the Isotopes website (www.abqisotopes.com).
+The 2023 Souvenir Program is be available online via the Isotopes website (www.abqisotopes.com).

 No bottles, cans, food, beverages or containers may be brought into Isotopes Park, with the exception of sealed bottled water.
 For everyone's safety, the Isotopes do not allow laser pointers, noisemakers, fireworks, weapons, nets or any other item that may be considered dangerous or may interfere with another fan’s enjoyment of the game.
 Major League Baseball rules prohibit all bags, except medical bags and manufactured diaper bags, from entering the venue (see “Bags” policy, above).
 Please be aware this is a partial list of prohibited items and any questions should be directed to the Administrative Offices at (505) 924-2255.

 All Isotopes games can be heard on KNML 610 AM & 95.9 FM “The Sports Animal.”
 Games can also be heard at www.abqisotopes.com.

 Hand-held radios are welcome at Isotopes Park as long as they do not interfere with other guests’ enjoyment of the game.
 The Isotopes reserve the right to ask any guest to discontinue use of such devices.